nair0lf32/zer0ne-blog/THM/CTFs/mrRobot/mr-robot.md

 cat: key-2-of-3.txt: Permission denied

 ```
 yeah its a medium room...what did we expect?
-XD

 `password.raw-md5` looks promising